2013–14 South-West Indian Ocean cyclone season: Severe Tropical Storm Guito

 An area of convection over eastern Mozambique moved into the Mozambique Channel and was designated a Tropical Disturbance on February 18.
 Later that day, the JTWC gave the designation of 15S.
 It steadily intensified into Severe Tropical Storm Guito on February 18.
 The next day, Guito intensified into a Category 1 tropical cyclone and a ragged eye formed.

 Subtropical Depression 13

-During February 27, RSMC La Réunion reported that a subtropical depression had formed 725 km southeast of Durban, South Africa.
+On February 27, RSMC La Réunion reported that a subtropical depression had formed 725 km southeast of Durban, South Africa.

 Very Intense Tropical Cyclone Hellen

 One month after Subtropical Depression 13 had formed, a zone of disturbed weather rapidly intensified into Tropical Disturbance 14, late on March 27.
 Due to favorable conditions and entering warm waters, it rapidly became Severe Tropical Storm Hellen early on March 30.
 Explosive intensification occurred, making Hellen an intense tropical cyclone the same day.
-As Hellen has reached its peak intensity, it then rapidly weakened to a tropical disturbance due to land interaction with Madagascar.
+As Hellen reached its peak intensity, it then rapidly weakened to a tropical disturbance due to land interaction with Madagascar.
 During the next several days, Hellen's remnants moved southwestward, while continuing to weaken.
 On April 5, Hellen's remnants made landfall on Mozambique and dissipated shortly afterwards.